Recusal

 Recusal is the legal process by which a judge, juror, or other adjudicator steps aside from participating in a case due to potential bias, conflict of interest, or appearance of impropriety.
 This practice is fundamental to ensuring fairness and impartiality in legal proceedings, preserving the integrity of the judiciary, and maintaining public confidence in the legal system.
 Historical and modern legal frameworks outline specific grounds for recusal, such as personal or financial conflicts of interest, prior involvement in a case, or demonstrated bias.
 Applicable statutes or canons of ethics may provide standards for recusal in a given proceeding or matter.
 Providing that the judge or decision-maker must be free from disabling conflicts of interest makes the fairness of the proceedings less likely to be questioned, and more likely that there is due process.

 Recusal laws and guidelines are established in various legal systems worldwide, including the United States, where they are regarded as cornerstones of judicial impartiality.
+In the United States Supreme Court and lower courts, however, there is no procedure for enforcing their respective recusal codes.
 The concept of recusal dates back to ancient legal systems and has evolved to address contemporary ethical standards and legal complexities.

 Some recusal systems have been critiqued as not being robust or sufficiently transparent, prompting calls for reform.
 Proposed changes include mandatory disclosure of campaign expenditures by litigants and stricter recusal standards for those benefiting from interested parties.
 Letting an individual determine whether or not they have a conflict of interest, can in and of itself be considered a conflict-of-interest.

+Some scholars also find that recusal proceedings, especially insofar as they occur in analyzing campaign financing conflict of interest between judge and litigants, are not as effective a safeguard as they purport to be in the way that the change in judge taints “impartiality and legitimacy nonetheless.”

 Terminology

-The term "recuse" originates from the Latin word "recusare", meaning "to demur", or "object" reflecting the fundamental principle of rejecting participation when impartiality is in doubt.
-The word "recuse" traces its origins to the Anglo-French term "recuser", meaning "to refuse", which itself comes from the Middle French and Latin "recusare".
-The Latin roots break down into "re-" meaning "back" and "causari", meaning "to give a reason", which derives from "causa", meaning "cause" or "reason".
+The term recuse originates from the Latin word recusare, meaning "to demur", or "object" reflecting the fundamental principle of rejecting participation when impartiality is in doubt.
+The word recuse traces its origins to the Anglo-French term recuser, meaning "to refuse", which itself comes from the Middle French and Latin recusare.
+The Latin roots break down into re-, meaning "back", and causari, meaning "to give a reason", which derives from causa, meaning "cause" or "reason".

 Judicial disqualification is sometimes used interchangeably with recusal, but has also been seen as distinct from recusal in certain jurisdictions where a disqualification can lead to a case being thrown out after the fact if a judge had a conflict of interest in a case where they did not recuse themselves.